kaitheuser/kaitheuser/README.md

 ### Hi there!
 I'm Kai. 👋

 - 🔭 I’m currently working on or pursuing my Master's Degree in Electrical and Computer Engineering (Intelligent Systems, Robotics, and Control Specialization) at the University of California, San Diego.
-Besides that, I am seeking and applying for Robotics / Mechanical / Control / Systems Engineering Internships for Summer 2022 in the United States.
+Besides that, I am seeking and applying for Robotics / Mechanical / Control / Systems / Software / Machine Learning / Computer Vision Engineering Internships for Summer 2022 in the United States.

 - 🌱 I’m interested in learning to be a well-rounded robotics engineer with strong coding and technical skills, and build an app for AR/VR headset.